ccdschool/fsharpdaybyday/week03/day11/README.md

 Constraining input parameters as well as the function result makes the function signatures very specific.
 It's now perfectly clear what's allowed to go in - what will be produced.

-Even though F# in many cases does not need type annotations it can be helpful to at least constrain public or API functions.
+Even though F# in many cases does not need type annotations it can be helpful to at least annotate public or API functions - they can serve as beautiful documentation.

 Secondly let's set up the core dictionary of the application mapping textual symbols to values.